shokuninstudio/Dou/README.md

 ## Features

 ### Visual Node Canvas
-* Interactive Sticky Notes: Create, edit, and organize thoughts as sticky note nodes on a flexible canvas (right click to pan or use the arrow keys)
+* Interactive sticky notes: Create, edit, and organize thoughts as sticky note nodes on a flexible canvas (right click to pan or use the arrow keys)
 * Node Connections: Connect related ideas to form logical paths and sequences
 * Visual Organization: Position nodes spatially to represent relationships and hierarchies
 * Color Coding: Assign different colors to nodes (Red, Orange, Yellow, Green, Blue, Purple, Light Grey) for visual categorisation